ArrogantGao/Personal_Materials/defense/main.typ

   U_("Q2D")^l approx underbrace((2 pi) / (L_x L_y L_z) sum_(bold(k) != bold(0)) e^(- k^2 / (4 alpha^2)) / k^2 (sum_(i = 1)^N q_i e^(i bold(k) dot bold(r)_i))^2 - alpha / sqrt(pi) sum_(i=1)^N q_i^2, #text[$U_("3D")^l$]) + U_("YB")
 $
 // A direct forward idea is to calculate $U_("3D")^l$ via random batch Ewald, resulting in an $O(N)$ algorithm.
 By accelerating $U_("3D")^l$, the complexity of EwaldELC is reduced.
 For example, PPPM2D accelerates via FFT and has a complexity of $O(N log N)$.
-However, it suffers from the huge zero padding for strongly confined systems.
+However, it suffers from the huge zero padding for strongly confined systems and the communication overhead of FFT when using multiple CPUs.

 Our idea is to accelerate $U_("3D")^l$ via random batch Ewald method.